wmde/wikibase-release-pipeline/example/README.md

 - WDQS: http://wdqs-frontend.local.gd
 - QuickStatements: http://quickstatements.local.gd

 NOTE: In some cases, due to OS or Internet service provider security settings, these subdomains will not be allowed to route back to the localhost address.
-In such cases it is required to either disable the related security settings, or manually configure a DNS provider (e.g. CloudFlare `1.1.1.1` or Google `8.8.8.8`, etc) in the browser.
+In such cases to use these provided URLs it is required to either disable the related security settings, or manually configure a DNS provider (e.g. CloudFlare `1.1.1.1` or Google `8.8.8.8`, etc) in the browser.
 Chrome provides an option for doing this.

 ### Selected services